 In the evening, we did a Sunset Cruise of the Mediterranean, but it was a little lame.
 I'd skip unless you just LOVE the water.

 Near the beach though is the restaurant Can Paixano, which is rumored to have some of the best tapas in Barcelona.
 I thoroughly enjoyed.
 Bring cash and expect to stand in line and be a little pushy when it comes to ordering.
 It's a lot like a New York Deli; you stand at the bar, wait for someone to give you a nod, and then yell your order out.

 You can handle it.

 So, if you're going to Barcelona, you're going to want to “See the Gaudi.”
 I had no idea who he was before going, but let me tell you, seeing his architecture is truly a life-changing event.
-He was so ahead of his time and seeing his work was one of the highlights of the trip.
+He was so ahead of his time and I'm still thinking about his work nearly two years after this trip.
+Damn.

 On Day 2 we did a combo tour of Casa Batilo (one of Gaudi's famous houses) and La Segrada Familia (the Church he designed).
 You could do Casa Batilo on your own, but I DEFINITELY recommend a tour guide for the Sagrada Familia.
 It’s a zoo.
 The guide explains things and lets you skip the line and then you get to explore on your own for as long as you want.